 Also specify the amount you are claiming in compensation.
 This amount should correspond to the actual amount of damage that can be proven.
 Crucially, all allegations in the claim must be carefully supported by evidence.
 This evidence may include, for example, invoices for repairs or replacement goods, receipts documenting expenses incurred as a result of the crime, damage estimates provided by qualified experts, medical reports of injuries, or evidence of your usual income if you are claiming compensation for lost earnings.

-By attaching these documents to your claim, you significantly increase the chances of a successful outcome of your claim for criminal damages.
+By attaching these documents to your claim, you significantly increase the chances of your claim for damages being successful in the criminal proceedings.
 A clearly and logically structured submission, supported by relevant evidence, is the basis for the court to rule in your favour.

 Without a clearly defined and documented claim that explains how the damages were incurred and why the defendant should be held liable for the damages, the court cannot grant your request.
 Courts are not obliged to look for evidence themselves, so it is essential that you provide all relevant information in your application.
 Although the main evidence in criminal proceedings is taken by the court, its main purpose is to prove or disprove the guilt of the accused, which does not necessarily also prove the amount of your damages.
 You should therefore not underestimate your burden of proof in this context.